COVID-19 variants raise concerns

 Promising protection against COVID-19 variants

 If you’re wondering what can be done about these variants, here’s some good news — the CDC says:

 “So far, studies suggest that antibodies generated through vaccination with currently authorized vaccines recognize these variants.
 This is being closely investigated and more studies are underway.”

 And more good news — “Anyone 16 years and over in all 50 states are now eligible for vaccination and soon, there likely will be an approval for vaccination of 12 years and up,” said Patsy.
 “The FDA is currently reviewing the Pfizer data in this age group for safety and efficacy (works to prevent severe COVID-19 and death from COVID).”

 Children’s Minnesota strongly encourages everyone to get vaccinated as soon as they are eligible to stop the spread of COVID-19.
-Children’s Minnesota is currently notifying the parents of patients 16 years old and older when it’s their time to bring their eligible child in for vaccination, click here to learn more.
+Children’s Minnesota is currently vaccinating kids 12 years and older.
+Please use this scheduling tool to make an appointment for a vaccination.